MLH/Twilio-GHW-Cloud-Week/README.md

 ### Step 4: Daily challenge complete!
 Time to submit.

 Congratulations on completing the day 3 challenge!
-To submit, take a screenshot of your SMS or WhatsApp application to show you received the OTP and submit it to [DevPost](https://hackp.ac/dailydevpost).
+To submit, take a screenshot of your SMS or WhatsApp application to show you received the OTP and submit it to the GHW Security Week day-of form!

 ## Day 3: Install the Authy App